shadrachdoc/Helm-phpdeploy/README.md

 # Strategy/Architecture:
                         Request --> Ingress (http://workernodeIP:80) --> K8S service --> K8S pods
 In this application deployment process, Kubernetes components such as Deployment, Service, Ingress, and probes are being used.And k8s deployment with replica set more than 2 and configured under k8s services using labels given in the deployment.
-Before a pod is being put in service to serve the request, readiness probe has been put in place to check whether the pod is ready to serve the request by hitting the /healthcheck endpoint.
+Before a pod is being put in service to serve the request, readiness probe has been put in place to check whether the pod is ready to serve the request by triggering url

 Liveliness probe has also been configured to check whether the pod is serving perfectly.
 If not, k8s will recreate the pod.